rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/PowerDistributionSystem.md

 Figure 5.
 Danger Sign for 120 AC cover.
 <br/><br/>

-A5. *Means of De-Energizing:* The 5 Amp overprotection device made by Phoenix Contact provides a means of locking out all the devices using a standard circuit breaker lockout.
+A5. **Means of De-Energizing:** The 5 Amp overprotection device made by Phoenix Contact provides a means of locking out all the devices using a standard circuit breaker lockout.

-A6. *Ground Fault Protection:* Additional protection was designed regarding safety using a Ground Fault Circuit Interrupter (GFCI) built into the incoming power cord of the
-Mario Kart Simulator.
+A6. **Ground Fault Protection:** Additional protection was designed regarding safety using a Ground Fault Circuit Interrupter (GFCI), which is built into the incoming power cord of the Mario Kart Simulator.

 <br/><br/>

 *Enclosure Design:*

-A7. *Enclosure Sizing:* The enclosure is increased from previous design to 12” x 12” x 6” for which to provide a minimum of 2” clearance between all devices and the front panel for accessibility.
+A7. **Enclosure Sizing:** The enclosure is increased from previous design to 12” x 12” x 6” for which to provide a minimum of 2” clearance between all devices and the front panel for accessibility.

-A8. *Front Panel Access:* The enclosure includes 4 removeable fasteners to remove the front panel for access.
+A8. **Front Panel Access:** The enclosure includes 4 removeable fasteners to remove the front panel for access.

-A9. *Enclosure Quality:* The enclosure is pre-formed and manufactured by Hammond Manufacturing without any openings and cable clamps are to be used to seal power cable input and outputs.
+A9. **Enclosure Quality:** The enclosure is pre-formed and manufactured by Hammond Manufacturing without any openings and cable clamps are to be used to seal power cable input and outputs.
 EPDM rubber is used to create a seal between HMI and inside of front panel.

-A10. *Grounding:* Enclosure to be grounded using grounding bar representing in wiring schematic.
+A10. **Grounding:** Enclosure to be grounded using grounding bar representing in wiring schematic.